isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 #### Lesson 2
 `Common law doctrin of notice`: A person's legal rights can be affected by their knowledge of certain facts
-* The Land Title Act has abolished the doctrine of notice in British Columbia
+* The Land Title Act has abolished the doctrine of notice in British Columbia `Non est factum`: it is not my deed
+`Judgement`: A court order saying one party owes money to another

+Question 8